susisu/atom-markdown-table-editor/README.md

 ```

 ## FAQ
-### My table does not align well when dealing with Chinese characters
+### Q. My table does not align well when dealing with Chinese characters
-Use a monospaced font that includes glyphs for Chinese characters, such as [Noto Sans Mono CJK](https://github.com/googlei18n/noto-cjk).
+A. Use a monospaced font that includes glyphs for Chinese characters, such as [Noto Sans Mono CJK](https://github.com/googlei18n/noto-cjk).
 markdown-table-editor already supports East Asian characters including Chinese characters.